The cost of getting your motorbike licence

 Getting on the road at 16 or 17 can seem a long way off with the costs of getting a bike, getting insured, getting qualified and getting the right gear adding up.

 We’ve broken down the costs of getting your CBT a theory test and your first practical licence.

 Your provisional licence

 The first cost that any new potential motorbike licence holder must face is sending off and paying for their provisional licence.
-This will set you back £50 but this is by far the most worthwhile investment of your life when it comes to transport.
+This will set you back £34 if you apply online (or £43 by post) but this is by far the most worthwhile investment of your life when it comes to transport.

 As your provisional licence will cover you for every type of normal vehicle such as mopeds, 125cc motorcycles/scooters and cars but these will only be valid when you turn 17.

 When you are 16 the only vehicle your provisional licence will cover you for will be 50cc mopeds.